thoopchuk26/pokemaniac_quiz/README.md

 A browser-based game to test the player's extensive knowledge of the Pokemon within the games.

-Partially inspired by the amazing Who's That Pokemon Quiz found here https://github.com/Menardi/whosthatpokemon/tree/master
+Inspired by the amazing Who's That Pokemon Quiz found here https://github.com/Menardi/whosthatpokemon/tree/master

 ## Development